Murto/loom/README.md

 ## Example

-The following example is available under `example`:
+The following example is available under `examples`:

 ```
 # Define language of 0 and 1 (binary string alphabet)